 BRT Peshawar | ZU Peshawar | Metro Bus Peshawar

 In 2013, the KP government requested technical support from the Urban Development Initiative for Asia to develop Peshawar’s disordered, mismanaged, and ramshackle urban transport network.
 In 2017, the CDIA completed the Urban Transport Pre-Feasibility Report with a 10-year Action Plan, which developed a 20-year Urban Transport Plan.
 The CDIA planned two corridors, an east-west corridor, and a north-south corridor, and suggested that the first east-west corridor be built along the Grand Trunk Road along the east-west axis of Peshawar.
-Construction of the project, under the PDA started in 2017, and was applied by the Peshawar Development Authority.
+Construction of the project, under the PDA, started in 2017 and was approved by the Peshawar Development Authority.

 Zu Peshawar is the name of the BRT System of Peshawar.
 The name Zu was chosen because it means “Let’s go Peshawar!” in Pushto.
-On the logo, there is a clear reference to the petals of a flower, relating it with Peshawar, known as “the city of flowers”.
-The colors – marron and green – represents human warmth and the idea of an environmentally friendly system.
+On the logo, there is a clear reference to the petals of a flower, relating it to Peshawar, known as “the city of flowers”.
+The colors – maroon and green – represent human warmth and the idea of an environmentally friendly system.

-What are Benefits of introducing a BRT System in Peshawar?
+What are the Benefits of introducing a BRT System in Peshawar?

-A number of cities throughout the world have introduced a BRT System into the fabric of the city and seen the following benefits:
+Several cities throughout the world have introduced a BRT System into the fabric of the city and have seen the following benefits:

-- Reduced travel times for the users of public transport;
+- Reduced travel times for users of public transport;

 - Safer and a more comfortable means of travel;